Neffc/narg/README.md

     `-l`, `--list`          list all possible alchemy ingredients
     `-s`, `--search`        search all seeds for a given recipe
                             -> (can use * to sub any ingredient as a wildcard)
+                            -> (can use -p to enable parallel search mode)
+    `-p`, `--parallel`      use multiple processor threads in parallel in search mode
     `-d`, `--debug`         prints calculated values with seed; ignored when using search flag
     `-h`, `--help`          print this help menu